 The National Museum of Mathematics held its second-ever conference on recreational mathematics from August 2-4, 2015.
+MOVES 2015 attracted over 271 attendees from 24 different states and 12 different countries.
 Conference highlights included a dessert reception and open house; a book signing and meet-n-greet with honoree John Conway and his biographer Siobhan Roberts; a special night of mathematical performances; two days of sessions on the mathematics of games, puzzles, and sports; and a special track of guided mathematical activities for the whole family.

 To add your name to the MOVES Conference mailing/announcement list, click here.